reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 ### OneDriveForGuestsEnabled

-Lets OneDrive for Business creation for administrator managed guest users.
-Administrator managed Guest users use credentials in the resource tenant to access the resources.
+This will enable all users, including guests, to create OneDrive for Business sites.
+OneDrive for Business licenses must be first assigned to the guests before they can create their OneDrive for Business sites.

 The valid values are:

-* true - Administrator managed Guest users can be given OneDrives, provided needed licenses are assigned.
+* true - Guest users can be given access to OneDrive, provided needed licenses are assigned.
-* false - Administrator managed Guest users can't be given OneDrives as functionality is turned off.
+* false - Guest users can't be given access to OneDrive as functionality is turned off.

-If set to $true, you will be prompted with the following promtp.
+If set to $true, you will be prompted with the following prompt.
 Click on Yes to proceed if it's the intention to set it to true.

 **This will enable all users, including guests, to create OneDrive for Business sites.
 You must first assign OneDrive for Business licenses to the guests before they can create their OneDrive for Business sites.**